ECE468/step7-starter/README.md

 *Do not submit any binaries*.
 Your git repo should only contain source files; no products of compilation.

-See the submission instructions document for instructions on how to submit.
-You should tag your step 7 submission as `submission`
+See the Piazza post for instructions on how to submit your assignment to Gradescope.